jnozzi/cocoadev.com/markdown/PlanningMyFirstApp.md

 ----

-The two are not the same-- terminal.app is OSX's interface to the Unix command line interface on the local machine, similar to running cmd.exe on General/WindowsXP.
+The two are not the same-- terminal.app is OSX's interface to the Unix command line interface on the local machine, similar to running cmd.exe on WindowsXP.
 Hyper Terminal is a bit different, it's purpose is to connect to modems and hardware, as well as other computers over a network through telnet.
 It sounds like you'll need to have a good understanding of these subjects, so start researching the way operating systems like Unix work, as well as the network protocols they use.
 These are not easy subjects to learn-- you should be able to decide pretty quickly if the scope of this is going to go beyond what you want to do in 6 months.

 As far as creating an interface in code, that's probably something you'll need to research yourself, once you know the basics of what you're dealing with.
 It may be possible to find an open source terminal library you can use, or you may have to do much of it yourself using sockets.
 Remember, data communication is one of the most complex subjects in programming, and learning enough to make it work will be a difficult task for anyone.